kowaalczyk/advanced-dbs/README.md

 # Advanced DBs

-Building an optimal relational database systems for all data from [dblp.org](https://dblp.org).
+Building an optimal relational database system for all data from [dblp.org](https://dblp.org).

 Given its complexity, I feel like it can be a nice example of how to work with large datasets, in particular: